Hanbok: North Korea

 The chima-jeogori remains the clothing of women, including female university students who are required to wear it as part of their university school uniforms.
-The uniform of female university students is a black-and-white chima-jeogori since the early to mid 2000s.
-The chima can often be found about 30 cm from the ground-level for practice purposes in order to facilitate movements and ensure that women could wear it on their daily workday with ease and comfort; this decrease in skirt length also gives a sense of modern style.
+The uniform of female university students has been a black-and-white chima-jeogori since the early to mid 2000s.
+The chima can often be found at a length of about 30 cm from the ground for practical purposes in order to facilitate movements and to ensure that women could wear it during their daily workday with ease and comfort; this decrease in skirt length also gives a sense of modern style.